simone-f/compare-to-osm/README.md

 ## Usage
 ### Configuration
-* Create a `config.cfg` file with one section for each zone that you want to analyse.
-See `./config_example.cfg` as an example.
+* Create a `tasks.json` file with one task for each comparison you want to do.
+See `./tasks_example.json` as an example.
 * (Optional) Write in `./html/data/info.js` the text that you want to show in the box over the map in `./html/index.html`.

 ### Execution